How to Make An Invoice

 - Are there any other specific terms that should be mentioned?

-For direct deposits, you should also mention the address connected to the bank account.
-For online payments, you might be using a different email address that wasn’t listed before.
-Use the address field under the “Payment Terms” to give details.
+In the case of direct deposits, you should also include the address associated with the bank account.
+You might be using a different email address for online payments that weren’t previously listed.
+To provide information, fill out the address area under “Payment Terms.”

-End your invoice like a pro.
-It’s always good to thank your clients for the payments they are making at the bottom of your invoice.
+End your bill like a pro.
+It’s always good to thank your clients for the payments they are making at the bottom of your billing statement.
 Feel free to customize your note depending on your business. (“Thank you for your stay“, “Thanks for your trust” etc.)

-When you’ve finished creating your invoice on Xtensio, you have dynamic outputs for sharing it with clients.
+When you’ve finished creating your invoice with Xtensio’s editor, you have dynamic outputs for sharing it with clients.
 You can send the live link to your folio to share it as a responsive webpage (and add password protection) or export a PDF to mail to a client.
-The invoice template is adaptable just like other Xtensio tools, it can and should be repurposed, revisited, and revised to suit your evolving needs.
-You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adapt the invoice as you need it and anyone with the link will see the most recent updates.
+The template is adaptable just like other Xtensio tools, it can and should be repurposed, revisited, and revised to suit your evolving needs.